 Types of Tubal Ligation Surgery

-If you are sure you want to move forward, you'll be glad to know that getting your tubes tied sounds much scarier than it really is.
-We know the term itself can feel intimidating, but with minimally invasive options, the procedure is generally quick, low-risk, and highly effective.
+If you are sure you want to move forward, you’ll be glad to know that getting your tubes tied sounds much scarier than it really is.
+Here is a more in-depth look at each type of tubal ligation procedure and how the surgery is performed.

-What is Laparoscopic Tubal Ligation Surgery?
+Laparoscopic Tubal Ligation

 Laparoscopic tubal ligation is the most common and least invasive method of permanent birth control.
 It is a same-day, outpatient procedure (meaning no hospital stay) that has a shorter recovery time, lower risk of complications, and minimal scarring.
 It also has a success rate of over 99%, making it one of the most reliable options for permanent birth control.